christian-stj/christian-stj/README.md

 ### Hi there 👋

-- 💻 I'm currently studying computer science
+- 💻 I'm a software engineer
 - 👨‍💻 I'm into functional programming and trying new things

 Check out some of my projects at [christian.stjernberg.com](https://christian.stjernberg.com/) (hosted with GitHub Pages)